prateekbhat91/Artificial-Intelligence-B551/README.md

 Assignment 1: The goal of this programming assignment is to develop search methods - Breadth first, depth first and iterative deepening.

 If you want to run your own distance file, a variable called "userFileName" has been declared.
 Please put in the file name of your text document.
+Also, the text file should have comma separated values.

 Input format:
 Do you want to read your own graph? (y/n)
-**Example:** no
+**Example:** n
 Enter a comma separated input.
 Like city1,city2,algorithm's name(bfs, dfs, ide)
 Enter "EXIT" to exit the program at any time
 Enter new input.